-For example, a $20,000 Chevy Cruise will get the driver where she needs to go.
-One customer believes she will be perceived as frugal while driving the Cruise.
+For example, a $20,000 Chevy Cruze will get the driver where she needs to go.
+One customer believes she will be perceived as frugal while driving the Cruze.
 That’s the perception she wants others to have of her—a desirable outcome.
 Another believes she will be perceived as less financially well off, which is not the perception she wants others to have—an undesirable outcome.

-The first driver will place a high value on the Cruise along the societal dimension.
+The first driver will place a high value on the Cruze along the societal dimension.
 The second driver will not.

 Customers typically choose whichever product or service gives them more of their desired outcomes, across all facets and dimensions, and less of their undesired outcomes.